What is plasma cell vulvitis?

 Many patients come to Pelvic Pain Doc after hearing Dr. Sonia Bahlani on a podcast, seeing her on TV, or reading her book, “Dr. Sonia’s Guide to Navigating Pelvic Pain.”

-As a gynecologist and urologist who is fellowship trained in pelvic pain (which most doctors are not), her expertise is above and beyond what most doctors offer.
+As a gynecologist and urologist who is fellowship-trained in pelvic floor disorders in New York City (which most doctors are not), her expertise is above and beyond what most doctors offer.
 Beyond her clinical acumen to properly diagnose patients and confirm a diagnosis of plasma cell vulvitis, Dr. Bahlani brings a rare level of personalized care to every patient who visits her private boutique practice in NYC.
 Contact us today to learn more about treatment for plasma cell vulvitis.

 Contact us media